 After doing my homework on the multitude of courses available in the U.S., I decided that the Scott-Donelan Tracking School (TSDTS) was just what I was looking for.
 Founded by former Rhodesian SAS operator and Selous Scout David Scott-Donelan, the school taught the Rhodesian tracking method but also incorporated counter-IED and tactical acuity training to make tracking more potent for the modern warfighter.
 The team at TSDTS had been instrumental in developing the USMC’s Combat Hunter Program and the more comprehensive Border Hunter curriculum.
 I set my sights on the weeklong combat tracking course that TSDTS uses to introduce the skill to the Navy Special Warfare, Army Special Forces, MARSOC, and EOD communities.

-After a whirlwind adventure across the country, with delayed flights and a long drive through rural Oklahoma, I pulled into the patch of wilderness where the course was hosted in the wee hours of a Monday morning.
-A few hours later, I peeled myself out of my sleeping bag and dragged my uncaffinated corpse into the camp community hall where the classroom portion of the course would be conducted.
-Cornelius Nash, a West Point graduate and seasoned Army intelligence officer, would be our lead instructor.
+After a whirlwind adventure across the country, with delayed flights and a long drive through rural Oklahoma, I pulled into the patch of wilderness, where the course was hosted, in the wee hours of a Monday morning.
+A few hours later, I peeled myself out of my sleeping bag and dragged my uncaffeinated corpse into the camp community hall where the classroom portion of the course would be conducted.
+Cornelius Nash, a West Point graduate and a seasoned Army intelligence officer, would be our lead instructor.
 He quickly settled the class and fired up the LCD projector.

 More importantly, tracking was about science and not art.
-Intelligence cannot be collected accurately and convictions cannot be issued without hard facts and science to back them up.
+Intelligence cannot be collected accurately without hard facts and science to back it up.
 If we wanted to fancy ourselves wise, primitive elders that practiced an ancient art form, we were simply wasting our time.

-Roberts began rifling off the same tenets that we had been taught during the course: Had he been given access to the scene, he could have determined access routes, the number of men, the planning of the assault, and very well could have determined that it was an American spy that betrayed the British troops.
-Robert’s insistence on tracking as a critical skillset for warfighters is immortalized in his standing orders, which lives on in those of the modern American Rangers.
+Rogers began rifling off the same tenets that we had been taught during the course: Had he been given access to the scene, he could have determined access routes, the number of men, the planning of the assault, and very well could have determined that it was an American spy that betrayed the British troops.
+Rogers’s insistence on tracking as a critical skillset for warfighters is immortalized in his standing orders, which live on in those of the modern American Rangers.

 The remaining days were spent primarily in the field, with only brief lectures in the morning about more advanced topics (backtracking, counter-IED, tactical acuity, and small-unit tactics).
 Each field exercise gradually built up our confidence as we moved further away from the comforts of the spoor pit and into the harsh reality of the woods.
 The cadre intentionally boosted our confidence as the evolutions became more complex, providing teaching points and encouragement from their years of experience.
 The students split into teams and headed for the woods, where we would take turns being trackers and quarry.